noramxiao/Astro-Party/README.md

 ### Nora
 - **Issue:** Problems with physics integration or arena hazards
 - **Plan:** Focus on completing essential physics integration first.
 Simplify or reduce arena hazards if falling behind.

-By following this structured plan, we aim to ensure the successful development of Astro Function within the given timeline while maintaining flexibility to handle potential setbacks.